anoved/Ground-Track-Generator/README.md

 ## Features

 Ground Track Generator can represent each step of the ground track as points or line segments.
 The step size is determined by a user-specified time interval.
 The extent of the ground track is controlled by a start time (absolute or relative to the TLE epoch) and either an end time or a step count.
 A variety of attributes can be output for each step, including elevation and azimuth as viewed from an optionally-specified ground observer.
+Here, intervals of an orbit with positive elevation as viewed from the northeast US are symbolized with increasingly large circles:

 ![trace with observer attributes](https://github.com/anoved/Ground-Track-Generator/raw/master/test/elevation-trace.png)